Kickbykick/IndeedWebScraper/README.md

+**To run the code**

-To run the code: you need to install chrome driver, selenium, beautiful soup, webbrowser and the request package for python.
+You need to install chrome driver, selenium, beautiful soup, webbrowser and the request package for python.

 There might be some bugs in the code that I did not notice.
 If you find any, make an issue on gitHub.